 While passkeys are considered more secure than passwords, not all websites support them, so you will still have to continue using strong passwords for those online accounts.
 In addition to a strong password, you should also have 2FA or Multi-Factor Authentication (MFA) enabled.
 Like 2FA, MFA adds an extra layer of security to your account by requiring that you provide one or more additional authentication factors to your username and password before you can successfully log in.

 Keeping your accounts secure with strong passwords or passkeys doesn’t have to be difficult.
-Password managers like Keeper Security are designed to help you secure your online accounts by storing both passwords and passkeys – making it a seamless experience to log in no matter which method is used.
-Start a free 30-day trial of Keeper Password Manager to see how Keeper can help you manage your passwords and passkeys.
+Password managers like Keeper Password Manager are designed to help you secure your online accounts by storing both passwords and passkeys, making it a seamless experience to log in no matter which method is used.